QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-hiring-maps.md

-# Project: Hiring Maps (UConn DXG)
+# Project: Hiring Maps (UConn I3)

 ## Overview / Summary

-The Hiring Maps project, co-developed at the University of Connecticut's Digital Experience Group (DXG), is an interactive web application designed to provide users with insights into the job market and various industries within Connecticut.
+The Hiring Maps project, co-developed at the University of Connecticut's Internal Insights & Innovation (I3), is an interactive web application designed to provide users with insights into the job market and various industries within Connecticut.
 It leverages data collected by a UConn researcher to visualize job market trends and opportunities geographically.
 The project aimed to create a platform for job seekers and those interested in understanding the state's economic landscape.
 The public repository can be found at [github.com/uconndxlab/hiring-maps](https://github.com/uconndxlab/hiring-maps).
 This project was completed in 2022.

 ## Problem Statement & Objectives